 “SAPB can be an effective analgesic modality for thoracic diseases and injuries including rib fractures, herpes zoster, and thoracostomy placement.”

 SAPB was an effective adjunct to parenteral opioids in this case series.
 Though limited, early data suggests that this is a safe and effective procedure.
 Additional prospective studies are needed to compare SAPB to traditional techniques for the treatment of pain related to acute herpes zoster, thoracostomy, and rib fracture.

 The Bottom Line

-This post was written by Betial Asmerom.
-Review and further commentary was provided by Charles Murchison, MD, Emergency Ultrasound Fellow at UCSD and Amir Aminlari, MD, Ultrasound Faculty at UCSD.
+This post was written by Greta Davis, MS4 at UCSD School of Medicine.
+Review and further commentary were provided by Charles Murchison, MD and Amir Aminlari, MD.

 Lin J, Hoffman T, Badashova K, Motov S, Haines L. Serratus Anterior Plane Block in the Emergency Department: A Case Series.
 Clin Prac Cases Emerg Med.
 2020 Feb;4(1):21-25.